Nike Cross Country Camp Creighton University

 Assistant Coach Aaron Davidson

 Aaron Davidson, head XC Coach at Shawnee Mission North (Kansas), was the 2016 Kansas Coach of the Year.
-Davidson has lead SMN to State Championships in both track and cross country.
+Davidson has lead SMN to State Championships in both track and cross country and had the 2018 boys Cross Country Individual State Champion.
 Davidson competed in the 2013 USA Half-Marathon Championships.

 Assistant Coach Aaron Yoder